-This treatise is for a LinkedIn group with over 2,400 IT leaders representing every IT related profession (CIOs, IT managers & staff, non-IT executives, academia, management consultants, service providers, vendors, and recruiters) from every major geography (North America, Europe, Asia, Latin America, Australia, and Africa).
+This treatise is for a LinkedIn group with about 2,500 IT leaders representing every IT related profession (CIOs, IT managers & staff, non-IT executives, academia, management consultants, service providers, vendors, and recruiters) from every major geography (North America, Europe, Asia, Latin America, Australia, and Africa).
 If you would like to join the group, sign on to your LinkedIn account and search for the group: "future role of IT" or click the LinkedIn button on the left.
 This is a powerful group to share insights about a very important topic and to expand your network.

 The 21st Century is marked by the continued penetration of Information Technology (IT) into all facets of the organization.
 Businesses, regardless of their size, cannot function without IT enabling/driving every activity, from traditional back-office systems to strategic services that interact with customers/clients and external partners.
 With the global business environment, organizations, and technology continuing to experience dramatic change at an accelerated pace, the role of IT has become increasingly more complex and challenging.
 Hence, as IT has become mission critical, it is imperative for IT and business leaders to work effectively and efficiently together to ensure that they are leveraging IT across their organization to attain enterprise wide transformation; not just using IT as a digital extension.
 SMAC (Social, Mobile, Analytics, and Cloud) technologies are transforming industries.
 The success of the business depends on the success of IT.